With winter fast approaching, here's a quick tip to avoid a common mistake that loads of car owners make.

-It's that time of year when the car always needs de-icing, and we often have to wait ages when trying to de-fog the windscreen too.
+Yes, it's that time of year when the car will start to need de-icing again, and we'll often have to wait ages when trying to de-fog the windscreen too.

 There's plenty of tips and tricks online about how to clear your windows as quickly as possible.
-You can find out which TikTok hacks actually work and which to avoid in the video below:
+Here's just a couple:

 Now, one expert has warned drivers not to press the 'air circulation' button when trying to de-ice the car.